 This video looks at the question of whether elite colleges are better than community colleges.

 The answer to that question would be a resounding “no,” if you ask scholar Susan Jacoby.
 Jacoby was recently a guest on the Daily Circuit on Minnesota Public Radio, discussing the upcoming presidential election.
 When weighing which candidate college graduates would vote for, Jacoby responded, “One of the things we’re leaving out here is that we’re a country in which a majority of people are not four-year college graduates.
 One of the things you have is a big middle, that’s gone for a year or two of very bad community colleges.
 That, while they might prepare you for a job or they may not, you’re not learning very much in them.”

 While Jacoby’s comments received negative comments, they are illustrative of how community colleges are still viewed by some in the world of academia today.
-However, those views may be outdated, as community colleges now strive to meet the needs of a diverse spectrum of students while training a 21st century workforce with skills that will effectively compete in a global marketplace.
+However, those views may be outdated, as community colleges now strive to meet the needs of a diverse spectrum of students while training the 21st-century workforce with skills that will effectively compete in a global marketplace.
 Those who have dedicated their lives and careers to community colleges have been pleased to see the changes taking place.

-One of those individuals is Dr. Jill Biden, long-time community college professor and wife to Vice President Joe Biden.
+One of those individuals is Dr. Jill Biden, a long-time community college professor, and wife to former Vice President Joe Biden.
 Dr. Biden was recently interviewed by NEA Today, where she had the opportunity to talk about some of those changes, as well as the difference support from the current administration has made in helping community colleges meet the needs of their students.

 “Community colleges connect the dots,” Dr. Biden told NEA Today.
 “Granting two-year degrees, providing new skills training and certification, and providing an affordable path for those who want to move on to a four-year university.”